section-engineering-education/engineering-education/articles/network-routing/index.md

 #Understanding Network Routing
 ![Routing](routing.jpeg)
-When using the internet, our devices send requests to servers stored in some data center in form of packets.
+When using the internet, our devices send requests to servers stored in various data centers in form of packets.
 Likewise, the servers return back responses to the requests using data packets.
-These packets' journey from the data center to our devices whether smartphones, laptops etc form the internet's backbone.
+These packets' journey to the data center from our devices and vice versa form the internet's backbone.
 However, controlling these packets from the data source to the destination through the wide complicated global network is not a walk in the park.
 This is where routing comes in.
 It is done by specialised networking hardware called routers.
 Routers select an appropriate path that will ensure the packets arrive faster and safely.

 Take an example of when one wants to get home situated in an estate from his/her workplace located in a city center.
 During rush hours, cities are usually characterised by traffic snarlups on their roads.
-The person will then use Google maps to check the route with less traffic and manouvre the way home.
+The person will then use Google maps to check the route with less traffic and manouvre all the way home.
-In the same way, routers use algorithms to make logical data decisions to select appropriate paths for forwarding the packets.
+In the same way, routers use algorithms to make logical data decisions for selecting appropriate paths for forwarding the packets.
 The decisions are made using the current network states of where the packets would pass through.

 There are two types of routing:
 **-Static**